moizumi99/m99_riscv_emulator/README.md

 `-64`: Run in 64  bit mode.
 `-m`: Disable machine interrupt delegation to supervisor mode.
 This is for compatibility with QEMU.
 `-h`: Use "tohost" and "fromhost" functions in riscv-test suite.
 This is only for riscv-test purpose.
 `-d:` Device emulation.
 Enable uart output, virtio disk, and interrupt timer.
-Not complete.
+Press Ctrl-a to exit.
+(This option is work-in-progress.)
 `-s <filename>`: Load <filename> as disk iamge.
 You need to enable device emulation with `-d` option.
 `-p`: Paging enabled.
 This is for testing purpose.